Anthony Sabatini: Donald Trump

 Sabatini has proposed renaming the Florida section of U.S. Route 27 the "President Donald J. Trump Highway".
 During Trump's reelection bid announcement in Orlando on June 18, 2019, a rally goer attacked an Orlando Sentinel reporter filming the event.
 The reporter tweeted the encounter, to which Sabatini replied "MAGA," for which he was again criticized for supporting violence.

 Sabatini has repeatedly supported Republican attempts to overturn the 2020 presidential election, which Trump lost to Democrat Joe Biden.
-He has repeated disproven conspiracy theories about the election, and has called for audits of the results in Hillsborough County, Miami-Dade County, Broward County, Palm Beach County, and Orange County.
+He has repeated disputed conspiracy theories about the election, and has called for audits of the results in Hillsborough County, Miami-Dade County, Broward County, Palm Beach County, and Orange County.

 Following the FBI's August 2022 search of Mar-a-Lago, Sabatini said Florida should "sever all ties with DOJ immediately" and added that "any FBI agent conducting law enforcement functions outside the purview of our State should be arrested upon sight".

 After President Trump endorsed Sabatini's primary opponent in 2024, Sabatini has been a critic of Donald Trump.